TISUnion/PrimeBackup/docs/chunking/cdc.md

 | `fastcdc_128k` | 128 KiB        | 64 KiB         | 1 MiB          |
 | `fastcdc_1m`   | 1 MiB          | 512 KiB        | 8 MiB          |

-`fastcdc_32k` is the default and works well for most use cases `fastcdc_128k` uses a coarser granularity and is better suited for very large files (10 GiB or more) where the per-chunk metadata overhead of `fastcdc_32k` becomes noticeable
+- `fastcdc_32k` is the finest-grained CDC preset and works well for most CDC use cases
+- `fastcdc_128k` uses a coarser granularity and is better suited for very large files (10 GiB or more) where the per-chunk metadata overhead of `fastcdc_32k` becomes noticeable
-`fastcdc_1m` uses an even coarser granularity with a 1 MiB average chunk size, minimizing metadata overhead for extremely large files at the cost of deduplication granularity
+- `fastcdc_1m` uses an even coarser granularity with a 1 MiB average chunk size, minimizing metadata overhead for extremely large files at the cost of deduplication granularity

 Both algorithms use FastCDC with normalized chunking and a fixed seed (`0`) for reproducibility